Courtroom cleared after family screams at suspect in 3-year-old's death

 The medical examiner determined that Bella died as a result of blunt force trauma to her abdomen.
 Investigators are trying to determine whether she was also a victim of sexual abuse.

 Investigators believe Bella's mother, Shamikaa Gonzalez, was out all day on Monday.
-When she returned, detectives said Jenkins told her the toddler was already sleeping.
-She said when she went to check on Bella, her daughter was not breathing.
+When she returned, her little girl was unresponsive.

+Authorities say surveillance video shows Jenkins left the home around 2:30 p.m. with Bella and her 3-month-old sister.
+But when they returned about two hours later, there was clearly something wrong with Bella.

+"We saw the child coming into the building at 4:30," said NYPD Chief of Detectives Robert Boyce.
+"She appeared to be in some kind of distress, it's hard to articulate.
+We feel it happened sometime in that car, the assault on this little girl, this little girl was hit about the abdomen.
+We're looking back, we'll do cell sites, we'll do other things to see where they traveled to, where they stopped at and see if we can get video of any kind of incident somewhere else."

 "Bella, I'm so sorry I wasn't there to protect you," Gonzalez wrote on Facebook.
 "This feels like a bad dream I can't wake up from.
 You was loved by everyone and shared so many funny memories.
 I'm going to miss all the times you kissed and hugged me every day."